duuusen/ausgezoomt/README.md

 Inspired by [Brian Moore](https://github.com/lanewinfield/zoomout) and [elliotmade](https://www.instructables.com/Zoom-Meetings-Physical-Mute-Button/), but with a rather rough approach by force quitting zoom, preventing all dialogues and resistance.

 ## Method
-It uses a Digispark ATtiny85, a cute little Arduino clone, which acts as an external keyboard.
+It uses a Digispark ATtiny85, a cute little Arduino clone, which acts as an external USB keyboard.
 When pressed (complete circuit), it sends a configurable keystroke, which [Alfred](https://www.alfredapp.com) registers and then triggers an AppleScript, killing the zoom (and google meet tabs) process.

 ## Building & Installing
 ### Libraries & Board Controllers